 My crewing shift doesn’t start till 2pm as I have a morning of clients, so off I go again to train.

 Arriving for my shift early to get some laps in with Dean and see how things are going.
 He’s strong, he’s excited, he’s focused.

 2pm and I’m lap counting.
 They are all running strong, new Marshall’s arrive and the 24 hour runners arrive drip feeding there way onto the start, excited and unsure what to expect from this event.

 800m flat tarmac up, then turn and come back.
 Sounds easy on paper I guess…but for 36, 24 and 12 hours?
 Only time will tell how each runner gets on both physically and mentally.

-The 24 hour runners start and I nip off for a couple of hours break in my van that is parked near the start to have a kip before my next shift at midnight.
+24 hour runners start and I nip off for a couple of hours break in my van parked near the start to have a kip before my next shift at midnight.

 Head torches and red rear lights are flashing, parading the walk as I approach for the night shift.
 Laps are counted, coffee is drunk and the hours tick by as each runner battles through the hot sticky night section waiting for Dawn to break.
 Louis is dealing with any niggles that runners may have in the massage tent, this is his 3rd year at this event, he knows it well.